tiagojsag/playbook/guidelines/hiring.md

 Whatever the case the candidate should be contacted an informed

 If there’s a consent to hire a candidate we should send a formal offer.
-This is legaly binding, so in principle it should be signed by someone in the exec team.
+This is legaly binding, so it should be signed by someone in the exec team.

 If the candidate accepts the offer a pre-contract is signed and all the remaining candidates are informed.

-If there’s a negotiation or the offer is rejected, the selection process continues as normal.
+If there’s a negotiation or the offer is rejected, the selection process continues normally.